d9i/cbpc/readme.md

 # What is this?

-It's a simple API, plus a lot of scaffolding to get it to production at high performance with a smallish (~128MB dockerized) footprint.
+It's a simple API, plus a lot of scaffolding to get it to production at high performance with a smallish footprint.

 Overall architecture is An API written in Flask, running on GUnicorn, behind nginx.
 Sqlite is used for persistent storage and Redis for caching.